Every year there are issues and events both within the company and in the world at large that engage us and shape our work.

 We want to make real compatibility possible and yet we occasionally must face the limits and special effort that following this path entails.
 The challenges that we are confronting include organizational management (especially scheduling and workplace equipment) and the assurance of our productivity.

 Furthermore, our childcare center is operating at full capacity and we can’t guarantee every employee the opportunity to have their child cared for directly here at VAUDE.

-In 2016 our HR department developed concepts for parental leave and re-entering the workforce in order to streamline management.
+Our human resources department consistently develops concepts for parental leave and re-entering the workforce in order to ensure that they are quickly reintegrated into their teams in a value-adding and efficient manner.
 We are currently working on a concept for job sharing and job rotation for managing our high part-time employee rate.
+The use of mobile work, which we offer nationwide, is very valuable in this context.
 In addition, in the future we want to examine the issue of care-giver leave and professional sabbatical because we feel that they are becoming ever more relevant for our employees.

 For several years now, the outdoor industry has been growing at a very low level and has developed into a competitive market.
 For us as a family-owned company in an industry that is dominated by more and more companies backed by financially strong investors, this means ensuring economic independence through careful planning and the use of alternative financing options - see "Sustainable business is worthwhile".

 In addition, the international outdoor market has been characterized by numerous upheavals in recent years.
 Examples include strong concentration processes for both stores and brands, winters with little snow and strong fluctuations in the dollar exchange rate.
 In order to secure our business success, it is very important for us to be independent of these upheavals.
 We are therefore committed to a healthy balance of several sources of income.